GR1MR34P3R-1/AutoClickerWizard/README.md

 - **Global Exception Handler:** Implemented a global exception handler to capture unhandled exceptions and log them, ensuring the program's stability.

+- **Fixed Issue:** Addressed and fixed the **"cannot join current thread" issue.**

+## VirusTotal Scan Results

+The safety and security of AutoClickWizard is our priority.
+To ensure the programs reliability we have conducted a virus scan using VirusTotal, a recognized online service that analyzes files and URLs for potential threats.

+You can check out the results by clicking on this VirusTotal [Scan Link](https://www.virustotal.com/gui/file/b9f9f5bed3552c38f1ab373c4f7cb3e82f59c691bceab3c45406663889dd0cc6/detection).

+Please keep in mind that these results are provided by the VirusTotal community and various antivirus engines.
+We encourage users to review the results for their peace of mind.

+If you have any questions or concerns, about the security of AutoClickWizard please don't hesitate to reach out to the [developer](https://github.com/GR1MR34P3R-1/AutoClickerWizard/issues).
+I will be more, than happy to assist you.

 ## Report Issues

 If you encounter any issues or have suggestions for improvements, please [report them on GitHub](https://github.com/GR1MR34P3R-1/AutoClickerWizard/issues).